sevbankocabas/firelist/README.md

 # firelist

-A Simplest TODO List Application developed by using Swift 4 and Firebase Authentication and Firebase Database
+A Simplest TODO List Application developed by using Swift4, Firebase Authentication and Firebase Database

 ## Features